Review of The subtle art of not giving a F*ck by Mark Manson

 The subtle art of not giving a f*ck - book review

 ‘The subtle art of not giving a F*ck’ is one of the very few self-help books I have actually found helpful.
 This book presents an honest view of the world, and forces readers to inspect their own lives with a fine-tooth comb.
-It shows the world as it is; a place where foolish people are too sure of themselves, and smart people are too foolish to be sure.

-Problem with most self-help books
+The problem with most self-help books

 “Don’t hope for a life without problem.
 There’s no such thing.
 Instead, hope for a life full of good problems” – Disappointment Panda (Chapter 2 – Happiness is a problem)